The Resistance Pattern

 What to Expect

 The process begins with a Strategy Call — a focused assessment in which Dr. Ceruto maps the specific threat landscape of your change initiative.
-This is a precision diagnostic of the neural patterns that are disrupting execution: the SCARF domains being activated, the leadership behaviors generating cascading threat responses, and the specific cognitive bottlenecks stalling organizational adaptation.
+This is a precision assessment of the neural patterns that are disrupting execution: the SCARF domains being activated, the leadership behaviors generating cascading threat responses, and the specific cognitive bottlenecks stalling organizational adaptation.

 From there, a structured protocol is designed around the actual demands of your organizational transition.
 The work operates in real-time organizational contexts — not in workshop environments removed from the pressures that matter.
 Neural restructuring occurs at the moments when threat patterns are most activated and most amenable to change.